Blue Crown Conure vs Green Cheek Conure

 If the bird’s wings are moving, but there seems to be no purpose behind them, check for signs of discomfort since it may be in a lot of pain.

-See also Top 20 Most Common Backyard Birds In Wyoming
+See also 20 Most Beautiful Backyard Birds In Indiana

 Parrots, like humans, communicate mainly via their eyes.
 It might be in pain if you see your bird squinting or covering its eyes.